Professor David Ormerod QC – Chairperson

-Deputy Chief Crown Prosecutor, Head of Extradition, International Justice and Organised Crime Division, Crown Prosecution Service
+Head of International Justice, Deputy Head of the International Justice and Organised Crime Division, Crown Prosecution Service

 Following a career in business to business publishing, Debbie Price underwent legal training and qualified as a lawyer at Kingsley Napley Solicitors, where she specialised in complex fraud.
 After 10 years with the firm she joined the Crown Prosecution Service as a specialist prosecutor in the Organised Crime Division, advising SOCA and CEOP officers from the outset of the investigation to post trial matters such as confiscation and lifetime management of serious offenders.

 At the CPS she specialised in prosecuting organised crime for 6 years and spent a year with the organisation’s International Division, where she was responsible for Rule of Law and capacity building projects in West Africa and the Caribbean.